Area of a Frustum of a Cone Calculator

 This shape clearly comes from the subtraction of a smaller cone, with base radius , from a larger one, with radius .
 Here they are:

 In the image above, you can clearly see the two cones.
 Their heights are:

 To identify a frustum of a cone, we need to know a limited set of quantities:

 - — The radius of the larger base;

 - — The radius of the smaller base; and

 From these quantities, you can calculate the slant height of the frustum of a cone.
 In a "normal" cone, the slant height is the length of the segment connecting the apex and the circumference of the base.
 To find the slant height of a frustum of a cone, we need to subtract the slant heights of the two generating cones.

-We calculate the slant height of a cone using the pythagorean theorem.
+We find the slant height of a cone by identifying the elements of a right triangle, and calculating the pythagorean theorem.
 For the smaller cone, we have: